 Option #1: Unknown initial value

 Some registers don't need any reset nor initial value.
-This applies in particular to shift registers and other delay elements.
+This applies in particular to shift registers and similar logic elements.
 Generally speaking, data paths are likely to fit this option.

 Consider this snippet: